mugayoshi/currency-rate-tracker/README.md

 # currency rate tracker
-This tool regularly checks currency rate and send a notification to Slack.
+This tool regularly checks currency rate and sends notifications to [Slack](https://slack.com/).

 It supports fiat and crypto currencies.